DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.iam-create-backdoor-role.md

 }
 ```

-and attach the 'AdministratorAccess' managed IAM policy to it.
+- Attach the 'AdministratorAccess' managed IAM policy to it.

 References: